 Ignatian contemplation and kindness

-Ignatian spirituality, from Saint Ignatius of Loyola (1491-1556), is a way toward gratitude for all things (or ‘finding God in all things’).
+Ignatian spirituality, from Saint Ignatius of Loyola (1491-1556), is a way toward gratitude in all things (or ‘finding God in all things’).
 Ignatian contemplation is a central stillness practice involving the imagination, feelings and senses which I am quite familiar with.
 I believe that Dr David R. Hamilton would support my view in the physiological benefits of Ignatian contemplation because it is very similar to the popular loving kindness meditation.
 He says: “If you close your eyes and vividly imagine the same kindness [acts of kindness], your brain will also produce oxytocin [the kindness hormone].
 It’s down to how you feel, and you can feel the same warmth and connection whether you’re being kind in reality or simply in your imagination” (Hamilton, 2019).

 Finally, I would like to leave you with a trailer for an upcoming film on Zen and spirituality in Ireland.
 Although it doesn’t explicitly refer to the Zen-Ignatian movement, I believe this can be inferred through the film’s main character.
 His name is Roshi Robert Kennedy SJ – a Zen master and a Jesuit (Ignatian) priest.
 Click here to enjoy ».